 Finally, we reach the main road again in the Dades valley and turn north to the gorges.
 Here you can walk and discover more about the local rock structures on the hillsides, and the pebbles along the river-bed.
 Later we return down the valley to our overnight accommodation.

 3rd day: Dades – Toudgha

 After breakfast, you travel back to Boumalne and the main road.
 After about another 90 kilometres, we turn left again towards the High Atlas mountains to visit the Toudgha gorges.
-The steep sides are a sheer 300 metres high and made of orange limestone, which are Bathonian (Jurassic).
+The steep sides are a sheer 300 metres high and made of orange limestone, which is Bathonian (Jurassic).
 Walking through the gorges and looking up gives a glimpse of sky seemingly higher than usual.
 You can walk through the gorges and your driver will fetch you to continue along the road until you reach Tamtattouchte.
 You spend in the night in the valley.

 4th day: Toudgha – Erfoud